Hilbert's fourteenth problem

-Hilbert conjectured that all such algebras are finitely generated over k.
+is always finitely generated over $k$.

-Some results were obtained confirming Hilbert's conjecture in special cases and for certain classes of rings (in particular the conjecture was proved unconditionally for n = 1 and n = 2 by Zariski in 1954).
-Then in 1959 Masayoshi Nagata found a counterexample to Hilbert's conjecture.
-The counterexample of Nagata is a suitably constructed ring of invariants for the action of a linear algebraic group.
+The answer is negative in general, but depends strongly on dimension.
+Writing $r=\operatorname{trdeg}_k K$ for the transcendence degree of $K$ over $k$, Zariski (1954) proved that $R$ is finitely generated whenever $r\leq 2$; in particular, the answer is affirmative for $n\leq 2$.
+Masayoshi Nagata constructed the first counterexamples in 1958, one of which he announced at the 1958 International Congress of Mathematicians; his first construction has $n=32$ and $r=4$.

+In characteristic zero, Shigeru Kuroda subsequently constructed counterexamples with $n=4$ and $r=3$ in 2004, and with $n=3$ in 2005.
+Thus the bounds are sharp: finite generation always holds when $n\leq2$ or $r\leq2$, whereas counterexamples already occur with $n=r=3$.

 History

 The problem originally arose in algebraic invariant theory.
-Here the ring R is given as a (suitably defined) ring of polynomial invariants of a linear algebraic group over a field k acting algebraically on a polynomial ring k[x_{1}, ..., x_{n}] (or more generally, on a finitely generated algebra defined over a field).
-In this situation the field K is the field of rational functions (quotients of polynomials) in the variables x_{i} which are invariant under the given action of the algebraic group, the ring R is the ring of polynomials which are invariant under the action.
-A classical example in nineteenth century was the extensive study (in particular by Cayley, Sylvester, Clebsch, Paul Gordan and also Hilbert) of invariants of binary forms in two variables with the natural action of the special linear group SL_{2}(k) on it.
-Hilbert himself proved the finite generation of invariant rings in the case of the field of complex numbers for some classical semi-simple Lie groups (in particular the general linear group over the complex numbers) and specific linear actions on polynomial rings, i.e. actions coming from finite-dimensional representations of the Lie-group.
-This finiteness result was later extended by Hermann Weyl to the class of all semi-simple Lie-groups.
+Here the ring $R$ is given as a (suitably defined) ring of polynomial invariants of a linear algebraic group over a field $k$ acting algebraically on a polynomial ring $k[x_1, ..., x_n]$ (or more generally, on a finitely generated algebra defined over a field).

+In this situation the field $K$ is the field of rational functions (quotients of polynomials) in the variables $x_i$ which are invariant under the given action of the algebraic group, and the ring $R$ is the ring of polynomials which are invariant under the action.

+A classical example in the nineteenth century was the extensive study (in particular by Cayley, Sylvester, Clebsch, Paul Gordan and also Hilbert) of invariants of binary forms in two variables under the natural action of the special linear group $\mathrm{SL}_2(k)$.

+Hilbert proved finite-generation results for invariant rings arising from important classical group actions in characteristic zero.
+These results were subsequently extended, notably by Hermann Weyl, and in modern form invariant rings of reductive algebraic groups acting on finitely generated algebras are finitely generated.
+By contrast, invariant rings of non-reductive groups need not be finitely generated; Nagata's counterexample is a suitably constructed ring of invariants for a linear action of a non-reductive linear algebraic group.

 A major ingredient in Hilbert's proof is the Hilbert basis theorem applied to the ideal inside the polynomial ring generated by the invariants.